-- Rider's Seat Removal

-- · Battery Removal

-- Fuel Tank Removal

-- 1. Release the hose attached to the valve.

-- 2. Disconnect the electrical connector, release the fixings and remove the valve.
+- Remove the rider's seat (see Rider's Seat Removal). - · Disconnect the battery, negative (black) lead first. - Remove the fuel tank (see Fuel Tank Removal). - 1.
+Release the hose attached to the valve. - 2.
+Disconnect the electrical connector, release the fixings and remove the valve.